theServerGod/Utilitron/README.md

 -----
 First, from the project root directory, install the bower components:

 	bower install

 Then, if you wish to use the Gulp script to serve the application, install the needed NPM packages:

 	npm install

-Make sure `npm` has write permissions to this directory, otherwise it may fail to install.
+Make sure NPM has write permissions to this directory, otherwise it may fail to install.

 Finally, you can serve the application by simply running the gulp script:

 	gulp

+By default, gulp will serve the application on port 8888.